HenrikSamuelsson/2022-Reading-List/meta/tags.md

 ## Soft Skills

-Soft skills are generally considered non-technical skills that impact the performance in the workplace.
-One grouping of soft skills characterizes how a person interacts with others, such as for example listening, communication, negotiation, and conflict resolution.
-Soft skills are also personal traits such as for example critical thinking, adaptability, motivation, positivity, and dependability.
+Soft skills are non-technical skills that impact the performance in the workplace.
+Such as for example teamwork related topics like listening, communication, negotiation, and conflict resolution.
+Soft skills are also personal traits such as critical thinking, adaptability, motivation, positivity, and dependability.

 ## Software Engineering